-At March 31, 2016 and March 31, 2015, the fair value of listed investments is based on quoted prices in an active market at the end of the reporting period.
-The quoted market price used for financial assets and liabilities held by the sub-fund is the price within the bid - ask spread that is most representative of the fair value in the circumstances to be used to measure fair value.
+At March 31, 2015 and March 31, 2014, the fair value of listed investments is based on quoted prices in an active market at the end of the reporting period.
+Level 2 investments include securities which were unavailable for trading at year end as they were in their capital raising period as required by ISX law which states that such stocks must be temporarily suspended.
+The fair value of level 2 investments is based on the last available traded price prior to suspension of these investments.
 The fair values of derivative contracts are valued by reference to the price at which a new contract of the same size and maturity could be undertaken at valuation date.
 The fair values of other financial assets and financial liabilities are not materially different from their carrying amounts.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.